markfeit/ampero/patches/Arch-Rival.md

-This patch harnesses some of the darkness and light breakup of a Fender Bassman and puts it through a 15-inch bass cabinet to give it a sound of an early-1950s amp.
+This patch harnesses some of the darkness and light breakup of a Fender Bassman and puts it through a 15-inch bass cabinet to give it the sound of an early-1950s amp.

 The genesis of this patch was Hotone's _Archtop Clean_ (F06-3), but it has evolved over time to have nothing in common with it.